kevinhayen/grandma3_fixture_to_presets/README.md

 ## New implemented features
 18-Dec-2022

-A "preview" checkbox, which if enabled will only put values in programmer, but not store them.
-In this case you can see the output of selected values before storing them
+A "preview" checkbox, which if enabled will only put values in programmer, without storing them.

 ## Features to be implemented